National Judicial Institute on Domestic Child Sex Trafficking

 Who Should Attend?

-There is no registration fee for this excellent program but participants will be responsible for their own lodging, travel, meals, and other costs.
+There is no registration fee for this excellent program but participants will be responsible for their own lodging, travel arrangements, meals, and other costs.
 There are no scholarships available for the Institute at this time.
 Also, please note that no food or beverages will be provided at the training in order to comply with federal grant regulations.

 Please contact Chrissy Cullen at email@example.com or (775) 507-4811 if you have any questions regarding the Institute and curriculum or need assistance with registration.